The effect of sport premium on pupils’ PE and sport participation at Audenshaw Primary 2020-21

 The funding allows Audenshaw to easily deliver the minimum requirements of the curriculum (including swimming.)
-Each class has 1 hour with a qualified sports coach in a variety of sports which the class teacher and assistants are part of and 1 hour of class teacher led sporting activities (usually in dance or gymnastics – please see additional timetables.)
+Each class has 1 hour with a qualified sports coach in a variety of sports which the class teacher and assistants are part of (for continuing professional development) and 1 hour of teacher led sporting activities in dance or gymnastics and athletics (upper KS2 only.)

 After the start of the pandemic in March 2020, all intra and inter school sports competitions ceased.
-Moving forward in to 2021/22, more children (boys, girls, EAL, pupil premium and SEN) have now got the opportunity to take part in ‘School Games’ and cluster competitions because we enter more competitions and the school have used some of the funding for transportation to and from venues.
-By March 2017, we have competed in a record number of ‘School Games’ and cluster competitions (tag rugby heats, tag rugby finals, indoor athletics and basketball) with two more planned for April and May (netball and tennis – with an a and b team.)
+Moving forward in to 2021/22, more children (boys, girls, EAL, pupil premium and SEN) now have the opportunity to take part in ‘School Games’ and cluster competitions because we enter more competitions and the school have used some of the funding for transportation to and from venues.
+By March 2018, we have competed in a record number of ‘School Games’ and cluster competitions (tag rugby heats, indoor athletics and basketball, volleyball) with more planned for April-July (dodgeball, rounders, football.)
 We have also attended several football matches with the school team.
 The school teams have taken part in intra school competitions through 'Audenshaw Olympics' which saw Years 1 and 2 compete against each other in 3 events and KS2 compete against each other in 3 events.

-There are more extra-curricular clubs taking place on Monday mornings, two on Tuesday afternoon, Wednesday afternoon, Thursday afternoon and Friday afternoon which includes more classes therefore a larger percentage of children are participating each week.
+There are more extra-curricular clubs taking place on Monday mornings, Tuesday afternoon, Wednesday afternoon and Thursday afternoon which includes more classes therefore a larger percentage of children are participating each week.

 The effect of sport premium on pupils’ attainment at Audenshaw Primary 2018-19

 Since providing extra-curricular clubs for Reception and Year 1 and 2 children, the attainment levels in PE has risen.
 For example, in Early years since implementing these changes over 91% of children have entered Key Stage 1 with either the expected or exceeding level for physical development in 2015, 2016 and 2017.
 Children are now more aware of sport and PE and are therefore recognising it’s importance.

 How will Audenshaw ensure sustainability 2021/2022?